Birth of Czeslaw Slania

 Slania worked on his first stamp in 1950 – he engraved part of the stamp issued for the Polish Peace Congress.
 By 1956, he contributed to nearly 50 different Polish stamps.
 Slania often would place secret marks in his stamp designs that could only be seen under a microscope.
 For example, one stamp he engraved picturing a library shelf had the names of his friends in the spines of the books.

 During this time, Poland had a communist government that Slania didn’t approve of.
 So while on a cruise that stopped in Stockholm in 1956, he asked for political asylum.
-When he first arrived in Stockholm, Slania had trouble finding a job.
+For his first few years there, Slania had trouble finding a job.
 But then in 1959, the chief engraver for the Swedish postal authority fell ill.
 Slania filled in for him and finished the job quickly, which led to a full-time job offer.

 Slania quickly became renowned for his stamp engravings and would eventually produce stamp designs for 28 other countries, including several for the US.
 In 1972, Slania was made the Royal Court Engraver of Sweden.